speedstarkawaii/decompile-modulescript/README.md

 # known PROBLEMS 🛑

 seems like it doesnt get the keys value properly if its smth thats not what i support itll return the tables address soooo yeahh I CBA to fix that if you can that would be nice :)

+# CREDITS

+speed for sucking a random homelesss guy off for updated require address

+ethan for setting an orphanage on fire